SpektraSystems/Microsoft-Cloud-Workshop/cognitive-services-and-deep-learning/README.md

 # Notes to Instructors / Proctors

 * LABVM is already deployed in ODL_csdl-XXXXX Resource Group and configured with all the requirements.
-* Instalation of AzureML Workbench Setup will take 30-40 minutes to install.
+* Installation of AzureML Workbench Setup will take around 30-45 minutes to install.

 # Help and Support